microsoft/VFSForGit/Readme.md

 * Try cloning!
 Now that you have `gvfs` ready you can try cloning a VFS for Git enabled repository!

   ```
-  gvfs clone URL_TO_REPOSITORY [--cache-url] --local-cache-path ~/.gvfsCache
+  gvfs clone URL_TO_REPOSITORY --local-cache-path ~/.gvfsCache
   ```

-  Note you may have a cache server URL to use.
   Note the current use of `--local-cache-path`.
 That argument prevent gvfs from running into a permissions error trying to put the cache at the root of your Mac's hard-drive.

 ## Trying out VFS for Git